cbigger/slotzy/README.md

 ## SLOTZY

-Discord bot library for running chat-command based casino games.
+Buncha Discord bots for running in-chat casino games.
 Made for and by the Galactic Hub Project: https://discord.gg/tkPYCHaR

 Currently has: